springernature/frontend-playbook/practices/mosaic-css.md

 ```

 #### Presentational Class Names
 Presentational class names describe the way an element looks.
 The name itself is describing the styles that are being applied.
 These classes are conducive to code reuse as they don't care what they are being used to style.
 This also comes with the benefit of scaling gracefully.
 As you're developing new components, you just need to add existing styles to your markup.
-Soon you will find that creating a new component requires no new css to be written, you are just applying existing styles to your HTML.
+Soon you will find that creating a new component requires no new CSS to be written, you are just applying existing styles to your HTML.
 Presentation class names are used for utility styling classes.
 Some examples include:

 ```css
 .text-blue {}